albertzak/open/readme.md

 >> programmatically spawned processes?
 > that don't have a correspondence in text
 >> how to look at them? stop them?
+>> now: indirection via caps
+>> future: maybe enhance the top level with imperative command syntax
+- `> restart` or `/fn blink` to replace with fn from db

 what's the identity of a piece of code, a defn?
 > should we give ids to every expr?